Whitepaper 'FinOps and cost management for Kubernetes'

 So, there will be the following five essential steps:

-A few words about cloud migration strategies here.
-Conventionally, there are five strategies for migrating to the cloud – they are also called five R’s by their first letters.
+A few words about cloud migration strategies are here.
+Conventionally, there are five strategies for migrating to the cloud – they are also called R’s by their first letters.
 Here is a list of them (in order of depth of integration with the cloud):

-• Rehosting (also called as lift-and-shift)
+- Rehosting (also called lift-and-shift)

-These strategies also differ in the approaches used – it can be IaaS (Infrastructure-as-a-Service), PaaS (Platform-as-a-Service) or SaaS (Software-as-a-Service).
+These strategies also differ in the approaches used – it can be IaaS (Infrastructure-as-a-Service), PaaS (Platform-as-a-Service), or SaaS (Software-as-a-Service).

 The IaaS approach is used for rehosting and replatforming.
-With both these strategies, when moving the software to the cloud, you make very few changes to the applications or make no changes at all to make them work in the cloud environment.
+With both these strategies, when moving the software to the cloud, you make very few changes to the applications or make no changes to make them work in the cloud environment.

 How Hystax can help streamline cloud migration to OpenStack